-- Continue clearing spent plants and general tidying to prevent pests and diseases.
+- Continue clearing spent plants and carrying out general tidying to prevent pests and disease.

 - If soil is heavy, dig it over to allow time for weathering over winter to break it down and help improve soil structure.
 Add compost, manure and leaf mulch.

-- For late seeded salad and greens beds, a top-dressing of nitrogen rich fertiliser in late winter will promote fresh leaves.
+- For late-seeded salad & greens beds, a top-dressing of nitrogen rich fertiliser in late winter will promote fresh leaves.

-- Do not compost blight-affected foliage (especially tomato and potato plants).
+- Do not compost blight-affected foliage (especially tomato & potato plants).

 - Prune-out fruited canes of blackberries.
 Tie in new growth.

 - If you have any late season crops you can apply fleece when frost is forecast.

 - Lift & divide rhubarb.
 Replant divisions with 2 or 3 buds into soil enriched with lots of rotted manure.